Flyers’ 23-man opening night roster headlined by rookies Matvei Michkov and Jett Luchanko

 The organization’s top two prospects are expected to make their NHL debuts Friday in Vancouver.

-Friday afternoon, the Flyers announced the 23 players who earned the official road trip tracksuit — highlighted by two teenagers, 19-year-old Matvei Michkov and 18-year-old Jett Luchanko.
+Last Friday, the Flyers announced the 23 players who earned the official road trip tracksuit — highlighted by two teenagers, 19-year-old Matvei Michkov and 18-year-old Jett Luchanko.
 They are two of 13 players age 25 or under on a team looking to take another step forward in Year 3 under coach John Tortorella.

-The squad, which includes two extra forwards and a seventh defenseman, will go wheels up on Tuesday for Western Canada.
 The Flyers season officially opens Friday against the Vancouver Canucks (10 p.m., NBCSP) with the home opener coming eight days later against the same Canucks (7 p.m., NBCSP).

-Here’s an in-depth look at the 23 players set to don the orange and black:
+Here’s an in-depth look at the 23 players set to don the Orange and Black:

 Centers (5)

 Sean Couturier, 31: This time last year, Couturier was hitting the ice in games for the first time in almost two years after undergoing multiple back surgeries.
-His first year back was an up-and-down campaign, starting hot with nine goals and 23 points in the first 31 games but finishing with 15 points (two goals, 13 assists) over his final 43.
+His first year back was up and down, starting hot with nine goals and 23 points in the first 31 games but finishing with 15 points (two goals, 13 assists) over his final 43.
 Named the Flyers captain in February, by March he was a healthy scratch for a pair of games as the former Selke winner endured a disastrous minus-15 downturn.
-Couturier revealed after the season he had surgery to repair a core injury and said as training camp opened he is “over the hump.”
+Couturier revealed after the season he had surgery to repair a core injury and said as training camp opened that he is “over the hump.”
 Now the question is, which Couturier will appear, the one from the first 31 games or the last 43?

 Morgan Frost, 25: This is a big year for the center who will be a restricted free agent on July 1.
 Last season, Frost was a healthy scratch in 11 of the Flyers’ first 38 games.
 But after things boiled over and he sat down with Tortorella in early January, the Canadian became a mainstay.
 He improved from 11 points (five goals, six assists), including one power-play goal, in his first 27 games to 30 points (eight goals, 22 assists), including 10 power-play points, across his final 44.
 The one caveat is the creative forward went cold offensively down the stretch and played less than nine minutes in the do-or-die finale against the Washington Capitals.
 So, as it seems to be the case every year, he has much to prove.